I think these may be the easiest 2×4 bench plans ever but it is making such a big impact on my deck!

 Not bad for a 2×4 bench, huh?

-I still need to pick a color to stain it, but I want to pick fabric for the cushions first.
+I still need to pick a color to stain it, but I want to pick the cushions first.
 Since these are not pressure treated boards, I will keep it inside for now, until I stain it and use some outdoor polyurethane.

 I was lucky enough to build this 2×4 bench as part of a 2×4 build challenge hosted by the awesome Gina of The Shabby Creek Cottage.
 Check out all these other great builds you can make with 2x4s.